transloadit/uppy/website/src/docs/dashboard.md

 ### `disableStatusBar: false`

-Dashboard ships with `StatusBar` plugin that shows upload progress and pause/resume/cancel buttons.
+Dashboard ships with the `StatusBar` plugin that shows upload progress and pause/resume/cancel buttons.
 If you want, you can disable the StatusBar to provide your custom solution.

 ### `disableInformer: false`

-Dashboard ships with `Informer` plugin that notifies when the browser is offline, or when it’s time to smile if `Webcam` is taking a picture.
+Dashboard ships with the `Informer` plugin that notifies when the browser is offline, or when it’s time to smile if `Webcam` is taking a picture.
 If you want, you can disable the Informer and/or provide your custom solution.

 ### `disableThumbnailGenerator: false`